Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Related Work

-Image captioning is a task that aims to generate a description of an input image in natural language.
-Various algorithms have been proposed within the encoder-decoder framework~\cite{chen2014learning, vinyals2015show, fang2015captions, mrnn}.
+\paragraph{Image captioning.} Various captioning algorithms have been proposed within the encoder-decoder framework~\cite{chen2014learning, vinyals2015show, fang2015captions, mrnn}.
 In addition, attention mechanism~\cite{xu2015show, chen2017sca, lu2017knowing, mun2017text} or transformer architecture~\cite{pan2020x, cornia2020meshed, herdade2019image, he2020image, luo2021dual} is incorporated to further boost the performance.
-Those models are generally trained on top of human-annotated caption datasets such as MSCOCO~\cite{lin2014microsoft} and Visual Genome~\cite{krishna2017visual}.
-However, learning captioning models from such data has the following two limitations.
+Those models are generally trained on top of human-annotated caption data such as MSCOCO~\cite{lin2014microsoft} and Visual Genome~\cite{krishna2017visual}.
+However, learning captioning models from such data has two limitations.
 First, scaling up dataset size is extremely difficult due to expensive human annotations.
 Second, the limited learnable knowledge due to small scales results in a poor generalization to the visual concepts in the wild~\cite{agrawal2019nocaps, tran2016rich}.

-Web-crawled datasets~\cite{cc3m, cc12m, ALIGN, alt200m, LAION} have got attention recently because alt-texts of the data describe paired images with diverse visual concepts and it is much easy to scale up.
-Indeed, some research~\cite{oscar, vinvl, alt200m, simvlm, git, mplug, coca} on image captioning start to exploit the large-scale web-crawled image-text paired data with various vision-language pre-training objectives using transformer-based models and show remarkable performances.
+Web-crawled datasets~\cite{cc3m, cc12m, ALIGN, alt200m, LAION} have got attention recently because alt-texts of the data describe paired images with diverse visual concepts, and it is much easy to scale up.
+Indeed, some research~\cite{oscar, vinvl, alt200m, simvlm, git, mplug, coca} on image captioning start to exploit the large-scale web-crawled image-text pairs with various vision-language pre-training objectives and show remarkable performances.
 However, since the web-crawled data depends on alt-texts, it inevitably includes noisy pairs in a high ratio.
-Although such noisy data may hamper the learning of normal samples, most large-scale research has not yet studied how to effectively handle noisy data; existing large-scale learning approaches~\cite{simvlm, coca, alt200m ,git} simply train a captioning model without any consideration for noisy pairs.
+Although such noisy data may hamper the learning of normal samples, most large-scale research has not yet studied how to effectively handle noisy data; existing large-scale learning approaches~\cite{simvlm, coca, alt200m, git} simply train a captioning model without any consideration for noisy pairs.
 In contrast, we address the noise issue to maximally exploit all available web-crawled data through noise-aware learning.